 #15 of 18 Places to Visit in Tiruchirappalli

-At a distance 42 km from Pudukkottai, 36 km from Trichy, 39 km from Thanjavur & 363 from Chennai, The Malayadipatti Rock-Cut temples are situated on granite hillocks, south of the Malayadipatti village, also known as Thiru Valattur Malai.
+At a distance of 36 km from Trichy, 39 km from Thanjavur & 42 km from Pudukkottai, the Malayadipatti Rock-Cut temples are situated on granite hillocks, south of the Malayadipatti village, also known as Thiru Valattur Malai.
 It is one of the famous places of heritage in Tamilnadu, and among the best places to visit as part of Trichy tour.

 #16 of 18 Places to Visit in Tiruchirappalli

 The location is ideal for trekking and the breeze is pleasant.
-The water of the falls is considered to contain medicinal properties due to the varieties of medicinal herbs grown across the forest which makes it a natural spa.
-People here believe that taking bath in the water cures many diseases.
-Owing to this attribute, people from nearby areas take bath in the water so as to cure their diseases.
-On the .....
+The water of the falls is considered to contain medicinal properties due to the varieties of medicinal herbs grown across the forest which makes it a natural spa. .....